-See Oral Health and also Targeted MCH Oral Health Service Systems, National Maternal and Child Oral Health Policy Center, Partnership for State Oral Health Leadership, School-Based Comprehensive Oral Health Services, MCH Pediatric Dentistry Training Programs, and Healthy Child Care America, National Maternal and Child Health Oral Policy Center
+See Oral Health and also Targeted MCH Oral Health Service Systems, National Maternal and Child Oral Health Resource Center, Partnership for State Oral Health Leadership, School-Based Comprehensive Oral Health Services, MCH Pediatric Dentistry Training Programs, National Support for TitleV / Maternal and Child Health Oral Services and Healthy Child Care America

 Partnerships with State Medicaid and Children’s Health Insurance Program (CHIP)

 Medicaid, Children’s Health Insurance Program (CHIP), and Title V of the Social Security Act (SSA) are programs that serve many low-income women and children including children with special health care needs.
 Medicaid and CHIP are public insurance programs that provide medical assistance to enrollees that meet eligibility requirements.
 Title V is a block grant program, administered by the Health Resources Services Administration’s Maternal and Child Health Bureau (MCHB) and combines Federal, State, and local funds to provide comprehensive services to low income women and children with limited access to health care services.
 For more information, see Partnerships.